 MOD RCC/68A10/1

-RESOLUTION 154 (Rev. dubai, 2018)
+RESOLUTION 154 (Rev. Bucharest, 2022)

 Use of the six official languages of the Union on an equal footing

-The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),
+The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),

-recalling
+referring to

-a) United Nations General Assembly Resolution 67/292, on multilingualism;
+a) United Nations General Assembly Resolution 73/346, on multilingualism;

-b) Resolution 66 (Rev. Dubai, 2018) of this conference;
+b) Article 29 of the ITU Constitution and Article 35 of the ITU Convention, on the official languages of the Union;

-c) Resolution 165 (Rev. Dubai, 2018) of this conference;
+c) Resolution 66 (Rev. [Dubai, 2018]) of the Plenipotentiary Conference, on documents and publications of the Union;

+d) Resolution 165 (Rev. [Dubai, 2018]) of the Plenipotentiary Conference, on deadlines for the submission of proposals and procedures for the registration of participants for conferences and assemblies of the Union;

-d) Resolution 168 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+e) Resolution 168 (Rev. [Guadalajara, 2010]) of the Plenipotentiary Conference, on the translation of ITU recommendations;

-e) Decision 5 (Rev. Dubai, 2018) of this conference;

-f) Decision 11 (Rev. Dubai, 2018) of this conference,
+f) Decision 5 (Rev. [Dubai, 2018]) of the Plenipotentiary Conference, on revenue and expenses for the Union;

+g) Council Resolution 1372 (2015, last amended 2019), on the Council Working Group on Languages (CWG-LANG);

+h) Council Resolution 1386 (2017), on the ITU Coordination Committee for Terminology (ITU CCT);

+i) analogous resolutions of the ITU Sectors on languages,

 reaffirming

+a) that the United Nations General Assembly in its Resolution 73/346 recognized that multilingualism, as a core value of the Organization, contributes to the achievement of the goals of the United Nations, as set out in Article 1 of the Charter of the United Nations;

-the fundamental principle of equal treatment of the six official languages, as enshrined in Resolution 154 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the use of the six languages on an equal footing,
+b) the fundamental principle of equal treatment of the six official languages, as enshrined in Resolution 115 (Marrakesh, 2002) of the Plenipotentiary Conference, on the use of the six official and working languages on an equal footing,

 noting with satisfaction and appreciation

-a) the progress made in the implementation of Resolution 154 (Rev. Busan, 2014) in regard to alignment of working methods and optimization of staffing levels in the six languages, linguistic unification of databases for definitions and terminology and centralizing editing functions;
+a) the progress made in regard to alignment of working methods and optimization of staffing levels in all the official languages, linguistic unification of databases for definitions and terminology and centralizing editing functions;

 b) ITU's active participation in the International Annual Meeting on Language Arrangements, Documentation and Publications (IAMLADP);

-c) the development of the ITU database for telecommunication/information and communication technology (ICT) terminology and definitions in Arabic, Russian and Chinese;
+c) the development of the ITU database for telecommunication/information and communication technology (ICT) terminology and definitions in all the official languages of the Union;

-d) the work accomplished by the joint ITU Coordination Committee for Terminology (CCT), the Coordination Committee for Vocabulary (CCV) of the ITU Radiocommunication Sector, and the Standardization Committee for Vocabulary (SCV) of the ITU Telecommunication Standardization Sector on the adoption and agreement of terms and definitions in the field of telecommunications/ICTs in all six official languages of the Union,
+d) the work accomplished by ITU CCT on the agreement and adoption of terms and definitions in the field of telecommunications/ICTs in all six official languages of the Union,

-noting further

-a) Resolution 1372, adopted by the ITU Council at its 2016 session, on the Council Working Group on Languages (CWG-LANG);

-b) Resolution 1386, adopted by the Council at its 2017 session, on CCT;

-c) the relevant resolutions of the ITU Sectors on languages,

 recognizing

+a) that multilingualism is also important for ITU;

-a) that translation and interpretation are essential elements of the work of the Union that enable a common understanding among the entire ITU membership on the important issues under discussion;
+b) that translation and interpretation are essential elements of the work of the Union that enable a common understanding among the entire ITU membership on the important issues under discussion;

-b) the importance of maintaining and improving the multilingual content of services required by the universal character of United Nations system organizations, as called for in the United Nations Joint Inspection Unit report on Multilingualism in the United Nations System (Document JIU/REP/2002/11);
+c) the importance of maintaining and improving the multilingual content of services required by the universal character of United Nations system organizations, as called for in the United Nations Joint Inspection Unit report on multilingualism in the United Nations system (Document JIU/REP/2020/6);

-c) the work accomplished by CWG-LANG, as well as the work by the secretariat to implement the working group's recommendations as agreed by the Council, in particular with regard to the unification of linguistic databases for definitions and terminology and the centralization of editing functions, the integration of the terminology database for Arabic, Chinese and Russian as well as harmonizing and unifying working procedures in the six language services,
+d) the work accomplished by CWG-LANG, as well as the work by the secretariat to implement the working group's recommendations as agreed by the Council, in particular with regard to the unification of linguistic databases for definitions and terminology and the centralization of editing functions, the integration of the terminology database for all six official languages of the Union, as well as harmonizing and unifying working procedures in the six language services;

+e) that websites in the six official languages of ITU are important tools for the membership, the media, educational institutions and the general public,

 recognizing further